+BUY A BOOK!

+READ IT!

-BUY A BOOK! >>> READ IT! >>> BRING IT WITH YOU TO THE FIRST DAY OF CLASS!
+BRING IT WITH YOU TO THE FIRST DAY OF CLASS!

-You need to purchase a novel (hardback or paper) that has been first published within the past year.
-The more recent, the better.
+You need to purchase a novel (hardback or paper) that has been first published within the past five years.
 Check the Best Seller lists (fiction) at the libraries, bookstores, Walmart, etc. for the most recent novels.
-You may check the publication date on the backside of the title page at the front of the book.
+You may check the publication date on the back of the title page at the front of the book.
 Make sure that the book is not a reprint of a novel that was published much earlier.
 If you have doubts, then read the information on the back cover, introductory remarks, author information, etc. that you can find with a quick browse through the book.
-You will not receive credit for the assignment if you fail to meet this requirement, no matter if you thought you were reading a novel first published within the past year and instead picked up one published earlier.
+You will not receive credit for the assignment if you fail to meet this requirement, no matter if you thought you were reading a novel first published within the past five years and instead picked up one published earlier.
 It's your responsibility to find out and make sure.